-It is recommended that you book a table in advance, because the restaurant does get very busy.
+It is recommended that you book a table in advance, because the restaurant does get very busy as this is one of the most popular things to do in Sanya.
 Ossiano Underwater Restaurant is open for lunch between 11.30am-2.30pm and dinner between 5.30pm-9.30pm.

 The restaurant is quite pricy, but I think that is no surprise, given that it is a super posh underwater restaurant!
 The set menu costs 1988rmb.

-Visit the website to book a table and to see the full menu.
+Visit the website to book a table and to see the full men.